 Twatt, Orkney and Shetland

-Amazingly, more than one person though Twatt was a great name for a place.
-One of the more famous places on our list, both Twatts regularly have their signposts photographed by amused tourists, and both the Orkney and Shetland locations ranked 4th on a list of the most vulgar-sounding names in Rude Britain.
-Twatt Orkney’s Wikipedia sadly states that the local post office which opened in 1879, sadly closed in 2002.
-Tragic.
+Amazingly, more than one person thought Twatt was a great name for a place.
+Both Twatts regularly have their signposts photographed by amused tourists and both the Orkney and Shetland locations ranked 4th on a list of the most vulgar-sounding names in Rude Britain.

 Bell End, Birmingham

-This street in Birmingham has been the source of much hilarity to passers-by but not for local residents who, unlike the enthusiastic inhabitants of Tickle Cock Bridge, campaigned in 2018 to change the name to something more sanguine.
-Sadly for the put-out residents, the local council has since stated it has no plans to rename the street.
-The town is also home to the Cock Inn pub (visited by the Inbetweener boys on their Rude Place Names Tour for Comic Relief), but also Mincing Lane and Hawes.
+This street in Birmingham has been the source of much hilarity to passers-by — the local residents, not so much.
+After campaigning in 2018 for a name change, the local council has stated it has no plans to rename the street.
+Moreover, the town is also home to the Cock Inn pub which the Inbetweeners boys visited on their Rude Place Names Tour for Comic Relief.

 Muff, County Donegal, Ireland